garris/BackstopJS/README.md

 ### Grabbing screens from different environments
 Comparing against different environments is easy. (e.g. compare a production environment against a staging environment).

 To do this, add a `referenceUrl` to your scenario configuration.
-When running `$ gulp test` BackstopJS will use the `url` for screen grabs.
-When running `$ gulp reference` BackstopJS will check for `referenceUrl` and use that if it's there.
+When running `$ npm run test` BackstopJS will use the `url` for screen grabs.
+When running `$ npm run reference` BackstopJS will check for `referenceUrl` and use that if it's there.
 Otherwise it will use `url` for both.

 ```js
   "scenarios": [